 As a new mother, you will be so busy it can sometimes be difficult to find the time to eat.
-However, your need for a healthy diet provided by regular meals and snacks is even more important now you're breastfeeding.
+However, you need for a healthy diet provided by regular meals and snacks is even more important now your breastfeeding.
 Your milk supply will not be directly affected if your diet is inadequate, but your health may suffer as a result.

 Nursing alone requires about an extra 500 calories each day on top of what you would normally need to eat.
 You need foods high in calcium, iron and protein.
 Eat 3 healthy meals per day and regular snack such as yogurt, cheese and fruit throughout the day.
 Avoid junk food.